How to Negotiate Salary for Your Next Career Move

 Highlight Tangible Results

-Be flexible
+Stay flexible

 Practice active listening

-Your network is important | Speak to friends who have held similar roles or reach out via networking networks for professionals in addition to brainstorming members within professional organizations. |
+Your network is important | Have a chat with friends who’ve held similar roles or reaching out through professionally-oriented networks and brainstorming with members within professional organizations. |

-Be confident & concise | Speak clearly about your experiences as well as your achievements and expectations.
+Be confident & concise | Talk clearly about your personal experiences as well as your achievements and expectations.
 Highlight Tangible Results. |

-Keep your mind open | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary. (?).
-Keep your professional conduct throughout the negotiation process. |
+Remain flexible | Ask about alternative incentives like performance-based bonus structures instead of Base salary (?).
+Keep your professional conduct during the negotiation process. |

-Practice active listening | Listening is just as important as speaking during these kinds of conversations.
-Consider what you’ve learned from these discussions and incorporate them into the future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is as crucial as communicating during these types of conversations.
+Learn from these conversations and apply it to future discussions you’ll likely be involved in. |

-Frequently Asked Questions
+Frequently Answered Questions

 What is salary negotiation?

-Why why is it important to negotiate a salary?
+Why is it important to negotiate a salary?

-When should I begin to negotiate my salary?
+When should I begin to negotiate for a raise?

-What happens if I am completely satisfied with the deal I received without negotiating?
+What if I am happy with the offer without negotiating?